cvetomir-todorov/CecoChat/docs/03-infrastructure-01-main.md

 In order to containerize CecoChat you can use the folder which contains the [Docker files](../run/cecochat/) for building the Docker images.
 Internally the Docker files do `dotnet publish` and use `Release` configuration but this can be changed as prefered.
 The `docker-compose` file creates containers for:

-* 1 connect server
+* 1 Connect server
-* 2 messaging servers
+* 2 Messaging servers
-* 1 materialize server
+* 1 Materialize server
-* 1 history server
+* 1 History server
-* 1 identity server
+* 1 ID Gen server

 It uses `ASPNETCORE_ENVIRONMENT=Production` and overrides tracing options to persists all traces.